-With the US holiday of Thanksgiving occurring this Thursday, it seems fitting for gratitude to be a topic in leadership circles.
+With the celebration of the US holiday of Thanksgiving, it seems fitting for gratitude to be a topic in leadership circles.
 And it usually is for those of us in leadership and who work with leaders.
 However, there is is more to this than a feel-good exercise.

 The research so far…